bakberdy/news_app/README.md

 ---

-This README provides a structured overview of the project, detailing how to get started, the project's architecture, and additional resources for development.
+This README provides a structured overview of the project, detailing how to get started, the project's architecture, the packages used, and additional resources for development.
 Feel free to customize it further to fit your specific project needs.